deathlabs/dolores/README.md

 # `dolores`
-An AI agent for finding and fixing bugs.
+An AI agent that proactively finds and fixes bugs based on open source intelligence.

 ## Quickstart
 **Step 1.** Clone the Dolores GitHub repository.